howisonlab/softcite-dataset/docs/setupInstructions.md

 ![AnyConnect image](/images/anyconnect.png)

+*Were you visiting this section while setting up your .ftpconfig file?* Return to those instructions by clicking [here](firstDay.md).

 ## Moving to the Right Repo

 Once you've logged onto the server, you'll need to move to the correct folder.
 In the terminal, enter this command to change directories: